Poshmark vs eBay: Which Is the Best Site for Selling Used Clothes?

 - Customer service is not easy to reach.
 It’s very difficult to find customer service contact information on eBay.

 - Shipping requires weighing everything.
 If you are not offering free shipping, you need to measure the weight of each item to set a shipping cost.
-If you guess the weight for your packaged item incorrectly, the additional shipping cost will come out of your profit.
+If you guess the weight of your packaged item incorrectly, the additional shipping cost will come out of your profit.

 - Slow payout.
 “Sold” on eBay doesn’t mean you’ll automatically receive a payment.
 You need to wait for the buyer to pay you.
 If the buyer fails to pay within 2 days, you can report this problem to eBay.
-After that, you need to let the item (money) sit there until this unpaid case resolved.
+After that, you need to let the item (money) sit there until this unpaid case is resolved.

 - Listing on eBay can be time-consuming.
 You need to fill in A LOT of information.